File Cabinet A

 Jr. College Glee Club Charles W. Ludington (Conductor);

-Bradford Jr. College Chamber Ensemble (Members are listed).
+Bradford Jr. College Chamber Ensemble (Members are

-the back, no date.
+members listed on the back, no date.

 2010.074.235 concerts: Leonora Society Programs